ai-coding-usage-tracker

 Early alpha.
 Codex, Claude Code, and Cursor local storage formats may change, so

-reports.
+table caps for large local histories.
 The Python package is published on

-pipx install codex-usage-tracker or python -m pip install codex-usage-tracker.
+PyPI and can be installed withpipx install codex-usage-tracker or python -m pip install codex-usage-tracker.

 Issues and PRs are welcome.